 What are we watching next?

 U.S. CPI data up later today.
-A recent narrative has developed are decelerating, and today’s June US CPI data is a key test on that front.
+A recent narrative has developed that inflationary pressures are decelerating, and today’s June US CPI data is a key test on that front.
 The headline month-on-month figure is expected to drop back to +0.5% month-on-month versus +0.6% in May and the cycle high of +0.8% in April, while the core “ex food and energy” measure is expected at +0.4% month-on-month versus the +0.7% in May and remarkable +0.9% in April.
 The YoY expectations for the CPI data are +4.9% for the headline and +4.0% for the core, vs. 5.0%/3.8% in May.

 RBNZ meeting tonight - no hike of the NZ central bank’s Official Cash Rate is expected at tonight’s meeting, but the RBNZ is expected to be one of the first G10 central banks to hike rates, with current expectations for a hike at the November meeting.
 Tonight’s meeting also includes the results of the bank’s monetary policy review.

 Earnings to watch this week.
 The Q2 earnings season starts this week with the usual US financials starting the season.
 Our expectation is that companies will continue to deliver upside surprises against a consensus that is still too pessimistic on the rebound on revenue growth and profitability.
 The theme of margin squeezes from higher commodity prices are more likely a Q3 or Q4 story.

 - Today: PepsiCo, Fastenal, JPMorgan Chase, Goldman Sachs, Conagra Brands

 - Wednesday: Wells Fargo, BlackRock, Delta Air Lines, Citigroup

 - Thursday: US Bancorp, UnitedHealth, Cintas, Morgan Stanley